Sharing the Road With Commercial Motor Vehicles

 - Front No-Zones – Trucks and buses require more room and time to stop than cars.
 Because of this, more space should be given in front of trucks and buses.
 It is not safe to “cut in front” of a truck and then slow down.
 To avoid the Front No-Zone, make sure that you can see the entire front of the truck or bus in your rear-view mirror before you merge or pull into that lane of traffic.

-In the illustration on the previous page, the commercial motor vehicle’s blind spots, or “No Zones,” are highlighted in blue.
+In the illustration, the commercial motor vehicle’s blind spots, or “No Zones,” are highlighted in blue.
 These are areas to avoid when sharing the road with a truck or bus.